Lice

 These pests are outside the authority of the Vector Control Program.
 We offer educational information but do not control or regulate these pests.

-A louse is a small, wingless, blood-sucking insect which infests the hair and skin.
-These parasites are spread mainly by contact with an infested person, or with their combs, brushes, hats, and other clothing.
-Lice can affect all socioeconomic groups and are not necessarily a result of poor hygiene.
-Three types of lice that can infest humans are head lice, body lice and pubic lice.
+A louse is a small, wingless, blood-sucking bug that infests the hair and skin.
+These bugs are spread mainly by contact with an infested person or with their combs, brushes, hats, and other clothing.
+Lice can affect all groups of people and is not a certain result of poor hygiene.
+Three types of lice that can infest humans are head lice, body lice, and pubic lice.

 head louse

-The most commonly encountered type of lice, head lice may be easily passed from adults and children as they share hairbrushes and hats or come into close contact with one another.
-The most prominent symptom is itching, especially on the sides and back of the head, and the scalp may become irritated from scratching.
-The eggs, or nits, firmly attach to head hairs and both the lice and eggs can be seen with the naked eye.
+The most common type of lice, head lice, may be easily passed from adults and children sharing hairbrushes and hats or coming into close contact with one another.
+The most common symptom is itching, especially on the sides and back of the head.
+The scalp may become irritated from scratching.
+The eggs, or nits, attach to head hairs where lice and eggs can be seen with the naked eye.

 Treatment

-• Contact a health care practitioner to start treatment which usually involves washing the hair with a lice product.
-These products are pesticides and require caution when using.
+• Contact a doctor to start treatment like washing the hair with a lice product.
+Lice products are pesticides and require caution when using.

 Body Louse

-Rarer than the head louse, body lice can cause severe itching.
-These lice hide inside clothing, especially near the seams.
-The skin, most commonly the upper back, may show small dots where the lice have been feeding.
-Scratching may bring on an eczema like eruption.
+Body lice is rare but can cause severe itching.
+Body lice hide inside clothing, mainly near the seams.
+The skin, often the upper back, may show small dots where the lice have been feeding.
+Scratching may cause skin irritation.

 Treatment

-• Use topical therapy on skin (use only as directed by the label)
+• Use topical medicine as directed by the label.

-• Dry clean or wash clothes in hot water followed by steam ironing to eliminate the eggs
+• Dry clean or wash clothes in hot water and steam iron to destroy the eggs.

 Pubic Louse

-Primarily found on the pubic hair, these lice can also be found on the abdomen, thighs, underarms or even eyelashes.
-They cling either to the hair or the skin and look like tiny crabs; many people also call them crab lice.
-The affected skin may show small red dots, faint bluish-colored patches, and rust-colored excrement from the louse.
-The pubic louse can be spread easily from person to person with intimate contact.
+Mainly found on pubic hair, pubic lice can be found on the abdomen, thighs, underarms, or even eyelashes.
+Pubic lice cling to the hair or the skin and look like tiny crabs; many call them crab lice.
+The skin may show small red dots, faint bluish patches, and rust-colored waste from the bug.
+Pubic lice can be spread from person to person with intimate contact.

 Treatment

-• Lice on the eyelashes should be removed with tweezers or by applying Vaseline
+• Lice on eyelashes should be removed with tweezers or Vaseline.

 Questions?